DanielpinheiroH/DanielpinheiroH/README.md

 A full-stack solution for managing advertising insertion orders:
 - React.js + Tailwind on the front-end
 - FastAPI + SQLite on the back-end
-- Excel upload, validation, and report generation
+- Excel upload, validation, and reporting
-- Power BI dashboard integration
+- Power BI integration for real-time dashboards
-- Permissions, logs, and auditing controls
+- Permissions, logs, and audit features

 ---

 ### 🔍 **PI Search System**
-A fast and efficient system to **search and analyze insertion orders (PIs)**.
+A fast and efficient platform to **search and analyze insertion orders (PIs)**.
 - Multi-filter search engine with Excel import
 - PostgreSQL database integration
-- Automatic validation and structured imports
+- Automatic data validation and structured imports
-- CLI and web interface options for flexibility
+- Clean React interface for corporate use

 ---

 ### 📊 **Special Projects Dashboard**
-A sales and sponsorship management platform with real-time insights:
-- Project and quota registration with relational linking
-- Power BI integration and performance tracking
-- Detailed metrics by executive, client, and project type
+A lightweight web platform built with **React + CSS** for **project tracking and performance monitoring**:
+- Visual overview of active and completed projects
-- Developed using React, Tailwind, and FastAPI
+- Executive and team progress summaries
+- Simple and responsive design for internal corporate use

 ---